Arts & Culture PR Agency

 Why do arts organisations dealing in NFTs need PR?

 Traditional arts organisations entering the market for NFTs face two main challenges: developing media relations in a highly specialised sector, and communicating clearly with their traditional audiences who are less likely to be fully familiar with NFTs.
-In both cases, the services of an agency with expertise across both industries can be an extremely valuable asset for raising an organisation’s profile.
+In both cases, the services of a PR agency with expertise across both industries can be an extremely valuable asset for raising an organisation’s profile.

 How long does a communications or leading generation programme run for?